taketwo/pmd_camboard_nano/README.md

 depth sensor.

 The driver is packaged as a nodelet, therefore it may be directly merged inside another ROS node to avoid unnecessary data copying.
-On the same time, it may be started standalone or withing a nodelet manager.
+At the same time, it may be started standalone or within a nodelet manager.
 The distance, depth (see "Distance vs. depth images" section), amplitude, and point cloud data are retrieved from the device and processed only if there are subscribers on the corresponding topics.